zenon70/rocketprogram.github.io/README.md

 - the stars are accurately placed. the images are based on a catalog of all available stars. they are not photos - they are better than photos. different source image brightnesses and resolutions are available in the settings.

-- everything is at real scale, with real masses. however, the rocket's engine thrust has not be calibrated to be very realistic yet. it can barely manage a lift-off from earth at 70% throttle, which may even be over-powered still.
+- everything is at real scale, with real masses. however, the rocket's engine thrust has not been calibrated to be very realistic yet. it can barely manage a lift-off from earth at 70% throttle, which may even be over-powered still.

 - gps coordinates are accurate, even with oblate spheroid bodies.